inaka/serpents/HDP.md

 GameId          | The game's id
 State           | The game state
-Cols/Rows       | Indicate the size of the map TickRate        | The game's tick rate
-Countdown       | The game's countdown length (in ticks) Rounds          | The game max length (in ticks) - `0` means `no limit` InitialFood     | How much food is in the serpents belly when they join
+Cols/Rows       | Indicate the size of the map TickRate        | The game's tick rate (i.e. the # of updates per second, regardless of the actual game speed) Countdown       | The game's countdown length (in ticks) Rounds          | The game max length (in ticks) - `0` means `no limit` InitialFood     | How much food is in the serpents belly when they join